ExpedicHabbet/FormerSampleSongsForOpenTaiko/README.md

 Sample songs from other Taiko simulators for OpenTaiko Ver.0.6.

-All simulators and songs referenced are published and distributed under MIT License.
+All simulators and songs referenced are already published and distributed under MIT License.
 ## Songs
 | Title                              | BPM | Easy | Normal | Hard | Extreme | Extra | Comment          |
 | ---------------------------------- |:---:|:----:|:------:|:----:|:-------:|:-----:| ---------------- |